Employment Privacy Statement

 Workday will not discriminate against you for exercising your rights.

-You, or an authorized individual we can verify is acting on your behalf, can exercise the applicable rights by contacting us using the contact details at the bottom of this statement or by submitting your request through our Request Portal.
+You, or an authorized individual who we can verify is acting on your behalf, can exercise the applicable rights by contacting us using the contact details at the bottom of this Privacy Statement or by submitting your request through our Request Portal.

-For Workday Personnel in the European Economic Area, our legal basis for collecting and using the personal data described above, including any sensitive personal data, will depend on the personal data concerned and the specific context in which we collect it.
-However, we will normally collect personal data from you only where we have your consent to do so, where we need the personal data to enter into or perform a contract with you (i.e., to administer an employment or work relationship with us), or where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.
+For Workday Personnel in the United Kingdom, Switzerland, or the European Economic Area, our legal basis for collecting and using the personal data described above, including any Sensitive Personal Data, will depend on the personal data concerned and the specific context in which we collect it.
+However, we will normally collect personal data from you only where we have your consent to do so, where we need the personal data to enter into or perform a contract with you (for example, to administer an employment or work relationship with us), or where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.

 We use technical and organizational measures that provide a level of security appropriate to the risk of processing your personal data and require our vendors and suppliers to do the same.
 However, you are responsible for maintaining the security of your password or other forms of authentication involved in accessing password-protected or secured resources.